2012 Polish speedway season

 The 2012 Polish Speedway season was the 2012 season of motorcycle speedway in Poland.

 Individual

 Polish Individual Speedway Championship

 The 2012 Individual Speedway Polish Championship final was held on 15 August at Zielona Góra.
 Tomasz Jędrzejak won the Polish Championship.

 Golden Helmet

 The 2012 Golden Golden Helmet (Turniej o Złoty Kask, ZK) organised by the Polish Motor Union (PZM) was the 2012 event for the league's leading riders.
 The final was held at Gorzów Wielkopolski on the 5 May.
 Piotr Pawlicki Jr. won the Golden Helmet.

+Criterium of Aces

+The Mieczysław Połukard Criterium of Aces was won by Darcy Ward.